 Still, my mother refused to test me for ADHD.
 I did not, however, know that at the time.

 In seventh grade, I finally was tested but only for qualifying for smaller classes.
 This helped me some; at least I was now able to complete the work.
 Still, I barely made it to graduation.
 The only way I graduated high school was because I was in Learning Disabled classes.

-College: Diagnosis But Wrong Medication
+College: Right Diagnosis, Wrong Medication

 Next came college:

 - Struggling again with my basic courses.

 - Being unable to it down to study

 - Trouble paying attention in class and taking notes

 At that point, my mother informed me that she felt I had ADHD.
 She said that, all through my school years, my teachers would bug her about having me tested.
 For some reason, she had refused.